imightbeamy/buzzerbot9000/how_to.md

 You'll need:

-* A raspberry pie with [Node js installed](http://joshondesign.com/2013/10/23/noderpi)
+* A raspberry pi with [Node js installed](http://joshondesign.com/2013/10/23/noderpi)
 * A domain from [freedns](https://freedns.afraid.org/)
 * A [twilio account](https://www.twilio.com/) with a phone number
 * An [optocoupler](http://en.wikipedia.org/wiki/Opto-isolator) (I used [this one](http://www.alliedelec.com/search/productdetail.aspx?SKU=70136788))